Toyota Urban Cruiser Review 2025

 More established rivals to the Urban Cruiser include the tough-looking Jeep Avenger 4xe, the recently refreshed Vauxhall Mokka Electric and the excellent value Volvo EX30.

-Likely to be more popular is the larger-batteried 61kWh model that also sends its 174PS of power to the front wheels.
-That same battery is likely to be offered with all-wheel drive, which also enjoys a modest power increase to 184PS.
+There is a larger-batteried 61kWh alternative that also sends its 174PS of power to the front wheels, which will be exclusively sold in the UK in Excel specification.
+That same battery is also likely to be offered with all-wheel drive, which additionally enjoys a modest power increase to 184PS.

 Toyota’s not yet offered any guidance — let alone official claims — on driving range or recharging times for the different Urban Cruiser variants.